 A trusted outsource partner that provides manufacturing assembly services can help manufacturers boost their output.
 Outsourced assembly services can also help all tiers of manufacturers save money on training and equipment.

-Choosing the right assembly services partner can be challenging.
+Choosing the right manufacturing assembly services partner can be challenging.
 For example, there are often hurdles in producing components and end products for industries working with hazardous chemicals and gases, due to their volatile nature.

 Those industries – including semiconductors, medical devices and alternative energy – teems with soaring demands for end products and components for those end products.
 The demand for high-quality and high-purity liquid and gas delivery systems and assemblies is so great, lead times for new production components are moving into next year and beyond.

 There’s no time to waste.
-Ask your prospective contract assembly partner the following questions and determine if they can meet – or exceed – your needs.
+Ask your prospective contract manufacturing assembly partner the following questions and determine if they can meet – or exceed – your needs.

 Does the assembler offer a variety of welding capabilities?

 The right assembly partner possesses welding expertise.
 For example, Axenics provides custom component welding services for companies that require the transport of potentially dangerous liquids and gases in varying temperature environments.
 We expertly weld both metals and thermoplastics, which we can help you select, depending on the type of chemicals running through your systems.
 Plus, we offer cleanroom manufacturing services where required.